Girlguiding's whistleblowing procedure

-Anyone who abuses this policy will be subject to suspension, dismissal or withdrawal of membership under the managing concerns about adult volunteer behaviour policy if they are a member or volunteer.
+As a member or volunteer, if you abuse this policy you will be subject to suspension, dismissal or withdrawal of membership under the managing concerns about adult volunteer behaviour policy.

-You can do this verbally by phone on 0207 834 6242, or through our online form.
+You can call us on 0207 834 6242, or use our contact form.
 You don’t have to give your name, but we encourage you to if possible.
 You will need to give a contact telephone number or email address so we can contact you.

 You should state clearly that you believe you are making a protected disclosure under the Girlguiding whistleblowing policy.